auth0/Auth0.swift/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.
 -->

-### 🩹 Alternatives and current work-arounds
+### 🩹 Alternatives and current workarounds

 <!--
-A clear and concise description of any alternatives you've considered or any work-arounds that are currently in place.
+A clear and concise description of any alternatives you've considered or any workarounds that are currently in place.
 -->

 ### 📌 Additional context